OzanEm/go-xox/README.md

 | `GET`  | `/ws`          | Bearer | Upgrade to the game WebSocket                |

 - `/register` validates username (3–50 chars) and password (8–72 — bcrypt's
   input limit) and returns `409 username_taken` on conflict.
-Uniqueness is case-insensitive, enforced by a database unique index.
+Usernames are case-insensitive — uniqueness is enforced by a unique index on `lower(username)`, and login matches the same way, so `Alice` can log in as `alice`.
 - `/login` returns `{access_token, access_expires_at, refresh_token,
 refresh_expires_at}`.
 Unknown user and wrong password are deliberately the same `401`.